-I'm writing this article on Good Friday, when many people in the Christian world remember the agonizing death of Jesus on the cross.
+WE IN THE CHRISTIAN WORLD imagine the agonizing death of Jesus on the cross.
 Crucifixion was death by asphyxiation, as the torn and beaten arms worked to lift the weight of the body to enable each excruciating breath.
 As I write, many people are fighting their own battle to breathe, as coronavirus ravages their lungs.
-I don't know what the world will look like when this article will be published but we do know that many people will die, and nearly everyone will know someone who has died during this global pandemic.
+I don't know what the world will look like when this is over, but nearly everyone will know someone who has died during this global pandemic.

-This is a tough reality.
-It's a tough reality for us, for our children, and for the elderly and vulnerable.
+This is a tough reality for us, our children, and the elderly and vulnerable.
 It's even tougher when we're not prepared for it.
-Families who can talk about death together, both before and after it happens, are able to process their thoughts and feelings in much more open and healthy ways than those who are afraid to talk about death.
+It's healthy for families to talk about death together, both before and after it happens, in order to process their thoughts and feelings.
+Here are some ways to do that.